-Melanie founded Reframing Autism in 2017 and she has been running it ever since.
-She has postgraduate qualifications in Autism.
-She has given feedback and testimony to many Parliamentary inquiries and consultations.
-She sits on several advisory and research committees, including the Australasian Autism Research Council.
-Melanie was previously on the Board of Directors of ASAN AU/NZ (Autistic Self-Advocacy Network).
-In 2018, she participated in the Autism CRC's Future Leaders program for emerging Autistic leaders, and in 2020 she completed the Sylvia Rodger Academy Governance Program.
+Melanie founded Reframing Autism in 2017, and is currently its co-CEO.
+She is also an Autistic Autism researcher and PhD student.
+She is currently co-Deputy Chair of the Department of Health and Aged Services' Working Group for the roadmap to improve the health and mental health of Autistic individuals, and is contributing to the National Autism Strategy, the NDIS Independent Review, and the review of the National Guidelines for Best Practice in Early Childhood Intervention, as well as other advisory committees.
+Melanie was previously on the Board of Directors of ASAN AU/NZ (Autistic Self-Advocacy Network) and participated in the Autism CRC's Future Leaders program for emerging Autistic leaders and completed the Sylvia Rodger Academy Governance Program.